benhoyt/benhoyt.github.com/writings/count-words.md

 ## Other languages

 Many readers contributed to the [`benhoyt/countwords`](https://github.com/benhoyt/countwords) repository to add other popular languages -- thank you!
+(Note that I'm no longer taking new contributions.)

 Here's the list:

 * Bash: [Jesse Hathaway](https://github.com/lollipopman) - not included in benchmarks as it takes over 2 minutes
 * C#: [John Taylor](https://github.com/jftuga), [Yuriy Ostapenko](https://github.com/uncleyo) and [Osman Turan](https://github.com/osman-turan)